Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 We will illustrate carrier waves by picking \emph{one} large random matrix and exploring its characteristic polynomial in detail.
-In particular, we will see that carrier waves occur within each individual random unitary polynomial. \end{introduction} \typeout{************************************************} \typeout{Subsection 7.1 An example of a carrier wave} \typeout{************************************************} \begin{subsectionptx}{An example of a carrier wave}{}{An example of a carrier wave}{}{}{g:subsection:idp95974880} Suppose \(B \in U(1000)\) is a specific (randomly chosen) matrix, which is fixed and will be used in all the illustrations below.
+The goal is provide intuition for carrier waves \textemdash{} these examples will not show extreme behavior.
+We will see that carrier waves occur within each individual random unitary polynomial. \end{introduction} \typeout{************************************************} \typeout{Subsection 8.1 An example of a carrier wave} \typeout{************************************************} \begin{subsectionptx}{Subsection}{An example of a carrier wave}{}{An example of a carrier wave}{}{}{rmtwaves-3} Suppose \(B \in U(1000)\) is a specific (randomly chosen) matrix, which is fixed and will be used in all the illustrations below.
 The function \(\mathcal{Z}_B(\theta)\) is real-valued, periodic with period \(2\pi\), and in principle it can be graphed.
 However, that graph would convey little useful information because 1000 wiggles across the width of a piece of paper is beyond the resolution of what can be printed or seen.
 Instead, we offer two other ways to graph that function and see the carrier wave.

-\hyperref[x:figure:fig_two1000examples]{Figure~{\xreffont\ref{x:figure:fig_two1000examples}}} shows graphs of \(\mathcal{Z}_B(\theta)\) over two intervals of width \(2\pi \times 30/1000\).
-Note the vertical scales in the graphs. \begin{figureptx}{Graphs of \(\mathcal{Z}_B(\theta)\) over two intervals of width \(2\pi \times 0.03\).}{x:figure:fig_two1000examples}{} \begin{image}{0}{1}{0} \end{image} \begin{image}{0}{1}{0} \end{image} \tcblower \end{figureptx} \hyperref[x:figure:fig_two1000examples]{Figure~{\xreffont\ref{x:figure:fig_two1000examples}}} illustrates the effect of the carrier wave.
+\hyperref[fig_two1000examples]{Figure~{\xreffont\ref{fig_two1000examples}}} shows graphs of \(\mathcal{Z}_B(\theta)\) over two intervals of width \(2\pi \times 30/1000\).
+Note the vertical scales in the graphs. \begin{figureptx}{Figure}{Graphs of \(\mathcal{Z}_B(\theta)\) over two intervals of width \(2\pi \times 0.03\).}{fig_two1000examples}{} \begin{image}{0}{1}{0}{} \end{image} \begin{image}{0}{1}{0}{} \end{image} \tcblower \end{figureptx} \hyperref[fig_two1000examples]{Figure~{\xreffont\ref{fig_two1000examples}}} illustrates the effect of the carrier wave.
 Both graphs are part of the \emph{same} polynomial, so the global scale factors are equal.
 The variation in the local zero spacing has a similar effect in both regions, yet there is a factor of \(500\) difference in the graphs.
 That factor of \(500\) is due to the carrier wave.